Real Time Exemption Checking (RTEC)

 Q. Before RTEC, visibility of maternity exemption status had assisted clinical decision making, but maternity exemption is not visible with RTEC.
 How is this addressed?

 Community Pharmacy Patient Safety Group (CPPSG) have highlighted that RTEC will not provide the specific exemption status to the pharmacy, as explained earlier, a check will provide either ‘unknown’ or ‘exempt’.
-In the past, some pharmacy teams may have used patients’ maternity declaration to help identify some of those patient which were pregnant or breastfeeding.
+In the past, some pharmacy teams may have used patients’ maternity declaration to help identify some of those patients which were pregnant or breastfeeding.
 While this was not the only or a guaranteed source of information, it may have sometimes assisted in clinical decision making relating to this group of patients.

 CPPSG have produced a Real Time Exemption Checking and maternity resource: poster and factsheet for pharmacy teams.
 The resource: